Billy Joseph: Minister for Defense

 He was appointed Defense Minister during the shuffle of the PNG Parliament's cabinet on January 19, 2024, and began his term on the same day under the Marape-Rosso cabinet.

 After the 2024 Enga landslide, he flew to the site in a helicopter and took some pictures of the damage.
 He then went to Yambali where he gave a check of 500,000 kina for buying supplies for 4,000 displaced survivors.

-On March 19, 2025, Joseph went to The 2nd Japan Pacific Islands Defense Dialogue and met Japanese Defense Minister Minoru Kihara with the goal of improving defense relations with Japan.
+Joseph met with Chinese Foreign Affairs Minister Wang Yi and Chinese Ambassador to PNG Zeng Fanhua.
+There, they discussed about supplies for the damage.

 During the same month, he announced 'Operation Planti Balus'.
 The goal of this operation was to provide transportation supplies to rural areas of PNG.
 He also helped manage activities leading up to the 50th anniversary of PNG's Independence.
 The operation officially started from September 3 and ended on September 5.

+On 9 April 2026, after a video circulated alleging that Joseph had interfered with army recruitment to favor people from his district of Nipa-Kutubu, he resigned from his position to allow for an independent probe into the allegations.